 In 1940, the Kishacoquillas Valley Railroad, a neighboring shortline, was preparing to close due to lack of traffic.
 Gerrish's existing quarry customers informed him of a sand quarrying operation that they were proposing to start near Mill Creek, several miles beyond the terminus of the KV at Belleville.
 Although the location was very close to the Pennsylvania Railroad main line, grades and curves made a rail connection there impossible.
 With the promise of sand traffic, Gerrish purchased the KV at auction and extending the line from Belleville to Mill Creek.
-A new centralized yard was constructed just south of Belleville and the line continued to interchange with the PRR's Milroy Secondary at Reedsville.
+A new centralized yard was constructed just north of Belleville and the line continued to interchange with the PRR's Milroy Secondary at Reedsville.

 A Bridge Route

 The New York Central took notice of the acquisition.
 Long looking for a shorter route to the south -- without involving its rival the PRR -- the Central saw the CPR and KV as possible "stepping stones" for a new bridge route.
 New York was "coal hungry" and the Baltimore & Ohio and the Western Maryland were more than eager to send coal to customers in the north.
 The three railroads met with Gerrish and worked out the details.